 We also utilize cooperative collection development projects with other state-wide libraries within the CARLI consortium in order to provide a deeper and more cost-effective collection.

-Below is a graph showing the cost of library materials compared to the general cost of living as seen in the Consumer Price Index.
+Below are graphs showing the cost of library materials compared to the general cost of living as seen in the Consumer Price Index:

 Expenditures by LC (subject range) FY2016